HRS0221/Plant-Leaf-Disease-Prediction/README.md

 Loads the pre-trained model to predict the class of the uploaded plant leaf image.
 Displays the prediction result and the processed image on the web page.

+# Dataset Link
+Link:

+# Model Link(.h5)

+As the Model and Dataset are too big, I have provided the link for them.
 # Web Templates (templates/):

 Contains HTML templates for the web application.